paulondc/prefs/debianNotes.md

 ```

 ### Edit Grub
+> Nvidia: There is a very good chance of bumping to an issue related with the nvidia-driver not being supported on the latest version of the kernel available on debianTesting.
+Therefore, after a kernel update if the nvidia-driver does not work properly at least there is a method to select the previous kernel version in a way that the selection will persist between reboot

 Edit the file `/etc/default/grub` to add the grub options below:
 ```
 # extending the timeout so it has enough time to plug an external keyboard